Prellit1/MKDS-Thunder-Cloud/README.md

 ## Credits
 -Rocoloco321 for the base item research used.

--Omega Khalid / Golden Glitch for the thunder cloud textures
+-Golden Glitch for the thunder cloud textures

 -Perlite for the code